newtondev/SealDrop-KotH/README.md

     <img src="https://img.shields.io/badge/support-support.sealdrop.de-green.svg" />
   </a>
 </p>
-SealDrop KOTH is the first OpenSource release of the successful KingOfTheHill Mission.
-SealDrop KOTH is a gamemode for Arma 3 where a team of players can fight against each other to earn XP and levels.
+SealDrop KotH is the first OpenSource release of the successful King of the Hill Mission.
+SealDrop KotH is a gamemode for Arma 3 where a team of players can fight against each other to earn XP and levels.

-SealDrop KOTH was written by [DeadP4xel](https://github.com/DeadP4xel).
+SealDrop KotH was written by [DeadP4xel](https://github.com/DeadP4xel).

 ###Documentation / Wiki</br>
-Here you can find all usefull informations about KOTH.
+Here you can find all usefull informations about KotH.
 [Visit the wiki](https://github.com/DeadP4xel/SealDrop-KOTH/wiki)

 ###License
-SealDrop KOTH by DeadP4xel is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</br>
+SealDrop KotH by DeadP4xel is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</br>
 https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en_US</br>

 Only files with "Author: DeadP4xel" are created by me and licensed under "CC-BY-NC-ND".